BetonQuest/BetonQuest/documentation/Learn-Beton/Getting-Started/Setting-up-a-local-test-server.md

 <span class="centered">![PaperMCDownload](../../media/content/LearnBeton/papermc.png)</span>

 - **Step 2:** Create a new folder for the server in a place you can easily access.
-You really want to make sure to have nothing in it because that folder is going to get quite a lot of files in it.
-Move the downloaded file here and rename it to `paper.jar`.
+Making a new folder is important because the server will create a lot of files that would mess up your Desktop etc.
+Move the downloaded file in the newly created folder.
+If the file's name is something like "paper-1.17.0-100" rename it to `paper`.
+If the name contains a ".jar" ending just change the part in front of the ending to `paper`.
+Example:
+paper-1.17.0-100 -> paper
+paper-1.17.0-100.jar -> paper.jar

 - **Step 3:** You need a start script to start your server.
 Open your text editor and create a file named `start.bat` (For Linux and Mac: Create a `start.sh` file instead).